Joe Ayyoub, the Director of Support Operations at Magento, made it clear that the extension of the EOL is to ease the stress on their merchants.

 The Migration process

 Bear in mind that the migration process takes longer than just a few clicks.
-Based on a Magento 2 migration checklist, you might need about three months to complete the whole process.
+You might need about three months to complete the whole process.

 You have to draw up a plan, which can take up to three weeks.
 You’ll then use about two days to prepare a test environment.
 Implementing custom development and extensions can take up another three weeks.